Yeshiva: Talmud study

 In a typical Orthodox yeshiva, the main emphasis is on Talmud study, and particularly on its analytic component, Gemara:- an often intensive "dialectic give and take" (Aramaic: shakla v'tarya) where the cases brought in the underlying Mishnah are analyzed, thereby explicating all inherent teachings and insights.

 For discussion of the nature, structure and characteristics of this activity, see Gemara § Argumentation and debate and Gemara § Gemara and Mishnah.

 Generally, two parallel Talmud streams are covered during a zman (trimester).

 The first is iyyun, or in-depth study (variants described below), often confined to selected legally focused tractates with an emphasis on analytical skills and close reference to the classical commentators; and where, characteristically, the analysis permutes and compounds as commentaries are introduced.

 The second stream, beki'ut ("expertise"), seeks to build general knowledge of the Talmud.
 In some Hasidic yeshivas, girsa ("text"), is the term used for beki'ut, but may also incorporate an element of memorization.

 In the yeshiva system of Talmudic study, the undergraduate yeshivot focus on the mesechtohs (tractates) that cover civil jurisprudence and monetary law (Nezikin) and those dealing with contract and marital law (Nashim); through them, the student can best master the proper technique of Talmudic analysis, and in parallel, the halakhic application of Talmudic principles.
 With these mastered, the student goes on to other areas of the Talmud.
-Tractates Berachot, Sukkah, Pesachim and Shabbat are often included.
-See for example under Yeshivas Ner Yisroel.
+Tractates Berachot, Sukkah, Pesachim and Shabbat are often included..
 Sometimes tractates dealing with an upcoming religious holiday are studied before and during the holiday (e.g. Shabbat 21a–23b for Chanukah, Tractate Megilla for Purim, etc.).

-Works initially studied to clarify the Talmudic text are the commentary by Rashi, and the related work Tosafot, a parallel analysis and running critique.
+Works initially studied to clarify the Talmudic text are the commentary by Rashi, and the related work Tosafot, a parallel analysis and running critique of the former.